contrapunctus-1/TheatreScript/deadpool.md

 Algernon.
 [Stiffly.]
 I believe it is customary in good society to take some slight refreshment at five o'clock.
 Where have you been since last Thursday?
 ```

+## Assuming that a particular heading is the dramatis personae
+> If we assume that e.g. the first ATX heading in a file is the dramatis personae, we lose flexibility.

 ## "Colon, inline" style for character name and dialogue
 Character name is followed by a colon and one or more whitespace characters, followed by the dialogue on the same line.
 Making character name all-caps is optional.
 * This is more compressed, but that can work against it - actors are frequently writing notes in their printed copies, so that extra space is useful!